-In 2006, I received my Master degree of Mechanical Engineering at the University of Twente in 2006 in the field of rehabilitation robotics, where I investigated the effect of passive vs. active learning of novel visuomotor tasks of healthy subjects.
-As a PhD student, I developed an innovative highly flexible spinal implant system that is able to correct a spinal deformity such as scoliosis.
+In 2006, I received my Master degree of Mechanical Engineering at the University of Twente in the field of rehabilitation robotics, where I investigated the effect of passive vs. active learning of novel visuomotor tasks.
+As a PhD student, I developed an innovative flexible spinal implant system that is able to correct a spinal deformity such as scoliosis.
 The system prevents permanent spinal damage by avoiding vertebral fusion.
-Under supervision of Prof. Bart Verkerke, I successfully defended my thesis on Biomechanical Engineering at the University of Twente in 2012.
+I successfully defended my thesis in Biomechanical Engineering at the University of Twente in 2012.
 As a post-doctoral research associate, I am currently working in the field of biomechatronics at the University of Twente.
 I am involved in several projects regarding the designing and integration of robotics in rehabilitation, the upper extremities in particular.

 Currently I am also involved in the Twente Robotics Programme, in which we play a leading role in expanding the field of robotics from factories to consumer and service sectors.